-I am lucky to call myself a good friend and housemate of the artist Archie Barry.
-We've worked together on multiple occasions, as I've created lighting design for a performance of theirs, hand-soldered a custom mic preamp with laser-cut housing for another performance, and given creative consultation on sound and video projects.
-They recently asked me to help them customise their artist portfolio, and since I've been moving towards work in web development, it seemed like a perfect opportunity.
+My friend Archie is an incredible artist.
+I've been lucky to work with them on multiple occasions: I created lighting design for a performance of theirs, hand-soldered a custom mic preamp with laser-cut housing for another performance, and gave creative consultation on sound and video projects.
+They recently asked me to help them customise their artist portfolio site, and since I've been moving towards work in web development, it seemed like a perfect opportunity.

 They had had the opportunity to have subsidised access to Cargo, so we agreed this would be the best platform for them to showcase their work.
 While I would have loved the opportunity to create a site from scratch, I never want to add unnecessary complexity.
 Artists need some kind of CMS to update their portfolios when they create a new work, so it made sense to take advantage of the system Cargo offers.
 So instead, I was asked to make customisations to an existing theme.
 Here is a screenshot of the Lecomte theme I was asked to customise.